The Book of Veles

 Just as digitally generated imagery is developing rapidly, so is AI-generation of text.
 I found a free trainable system for creating text, called GPT-2, that is trained on millions of real websites.
 These are systems that are typically used when companies need an automated customer service bot.
 The thing is you can train the systems further, to match your tone of voice and way of expressing yourself.
 If you feed the AI with the collected works of Shakespeare, it will spit out quite convincing Shakespeare verse.
 If you feed it with the King James Bible, it spits out more holy bible scripture.

-"The story of Veles being a fake news hub is real.
-The story of the Book of Veles’ discovery and forgery is real.
-But all the actual content is fake."
+"The story of Veles being a fake news hub is real. "

 - Jonas Bendiksen